vdelachaux/classes/Documentation/Classes/svg.md

 SVG_SET_STROKE_BRUSH($circle; "blue")
 SVG_SET_STROKE_WIDTH($circle; 4)

-// Create a red square
+// Create a red square into the "background" layer
 $rect:=SVG_New_rect($background; 10; 10; 100; 100)
 SVG_SET_FILL_BRUSH($rect; "red")
 SVG_SET_STROKE_BRUSH($rect; "red")

-// Show the result into teh SVG viewer SVGTool_SHOW_IN_VIEWER($root)
+// Show the result into the SVG viewer SVGTool_SHOW_IN_VIEWER($root)

 // Do not forget to release the memory !